RizonRice/rizonrice.github.io/resources.md

 "How do I do x in y?", "Is it possible to do x with y?".
 "What does x do?".

-These are all way to common questions, especially for people who are starting with linux.
+These are all way too common questions, especially for people who are starting with linux.
 99% of the applications/binaries you're using have some kind of manual through either `$ man NAME_OF_APPLICATION` or `$ NAME_OF_APPLICATION --help`.
 This will very likely contain the solution one way or another.